ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks worker-pool resize`
 {: #cs_worker_pool_resize}

 Resize your worker pool to increase or decrease the number of worker nodes that are in each zone of your cluster.
-Your worker pool must have at least one worker node.
+Your worker pool must have at least 1 worker node.
 {: shortdesc}

 ```